pexip/os-isodate/README.rst

 all possible ISO 8601 dates/times.
 For instance, dates before 0001-01-01 are not allowed by the Python *date* and *datetime* classes.
 Additionally fractional seconds are limited to microseconds.
-That means if the parser finds for instance nanoseconds it will round it to microseconds.
+That means if the parser finds for instance nanoseconds it will round it down to microseconds.

 Documentation
 -------------

-Currently there are four parsing methods available.
+The following parsing methods are available.
    * parse_time:
         parses an ISO 8601 time string into a *time* object
    * parse_date: